timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 columnar format well-suited for S3.
 Data remains accessible both during and after migration.

+By default, tiered data is not included when querying from a Timescale instance.
+However, it is possible to access tiered data by [enabling a data tiering reads][querying-tiered-data] for a session, query, or even for all sessions.

-When you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: disk storage, object storage, or both.
+With data tiering reads enabled, when you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: disk storage, object storage, or both.
 Various SQL optimizations limit what needs to be read from S3: